Imbert de La Platière: Reign of Henri II

 Upon the ascension of the new king he was granted the title of Maréchal de camp in 1552, Lieutenant general in charge of the gouvernment of Champagne and Brie in 1553.
 In 1554 he fought the Spanish around Mezieres clearing them from the area.
 In 1557 France was stunned by the crushing defeat dealt to the army at the battle of Saint-Quentin, Bourdillon successfully extracted the remnants of the army from the field, preventing a larger disaster.
 He fought at the relief of Thionville in 1558.
-By the terms of Peace of Cateau-Cambresis Italy was largely evacuated by the French.
+By the terms of the Peace of Cateau-Cambrésis Italy was largely evacuated by the French.
 However, several fortresses were maintained in the Piedmont, placed under the authority of Bourdillon as Lieutenant General of Piedmont and governor of the Marquisate of Saluzzo.
 In this role his responsibility for civilians was highly limited, and his command was focused around a large mercenary contingent.